tfgg/yournextmep/_candidates/eu2014/ukip/gerard-batten.md

 person: gerard-batten
 region: london
 party: ukip
-title: London - UKIP - Gerard Batten
+title: Gerard Batten is running for MEP in London for UKIP
 incumbent: true
 ---